Facebook bans all ads that aim to limit U.S. census participation

 Google has recently updated its policies here around census-related deception, including explicitly banning ads featuring incorrect information about how to participate.

 Twitter currently bans false or misleading information about how to participate in civic events.
-A company spokeswoman said its political ads ban does not include ads about the census, but such ads are subject to restrictions on audience targeting.
+A company spokeswoman said its political ads ban does not include ads about the census, but such ads are subject to restrictions on audience targeting unless run by government entities.

 Reporting by Elizabeth Culliford in London and Nick Brown in New York; Editing by Chris Sanders and David Gregorio